desultory/genTree/readme.md

 > `conf_root` is ~/.local/share/genTree by default

 The upper_dir is used to build layers between stages, and the mount point is used for the outermost layer.

+The build upper and work directories are cleaned before builds unless `clean_build` is set to false.